-Overall, we feel you won't find many better basketball shoes suited to a centre's game than these Nike Air Zoom G.T.
-Jumps.
+Overall, we feel you won't find many better basketball shoes suited to a centre's game than these Nike high-tops.

-With sneaker technology constantly improving, there are plenty of revolutionary new designs to look forward to this year, however, there are also a few retro remakes to keep an eye on as well.
+With sneaker technology constantly improving, there are plenty of revolutionary new designs to look forward to over the coming year, however, there are also a few retro remakes to keep an eye on as well.

 With that being said, here are some of our top picks to look out for over the coming months.

 Nike Ja 1

 Memphis Grizzlies guard Ja Morant, one of the hottest young talents in the NBA, recently signed to Nike's signature roster, and is set to receive his first-ever signature shoe as a result.

 The first colourway is known as the Ja 1 "Day One" according to Instagram and represents 12’s dedication to the game, his exceptional work ethic, and his roots.

 You'll have to wait until April 2023 to get your hands on a pair though.
 As to exactly when in April, well that remains to be seen.
 However, you can keep up-to-date with the latest release date news on the Ja 1 "Day One" right here.

 Photographer Cassy Athena has taken to Instagram to reveal images of James Harden wearing his next signature sneakers, the adidas Harden Vol. 7s.